chantakornchw-max/Customer-Segmentation-using-RFM-Analysis-and-K-Means-Clustering/README.md

 ## Key Insights: Customer Personas

-By utilizing K-Means Clustering and RFM metrics, the model successfully identified 3 distinct customer segments, each representing a unique behavior and level of contribution to the business
+By utilizing K-Means Clustering and RFM metrics, the model successfully identified 3 distinct customer segments, each representing a unique behavior and level of contribution to the business.

 Average of RFM: